SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/camera.md

 ## Alerts
 Camera streams are monitored for stream timeouts and dropped frames, which usually result from power outages or connection issues.
-The [`StreamTimeout`](#streamtimeout) and [`DroppedFrames`](#droppedframes) nodes detect these failure events and their outputs can be formatted as alert strings, which are then sent to the "EnvironmentAlertMessages" and "AlertLogs" `Subjects` to [send](target-node-sendalert) and [log](target-node-formatlogmessage) alerts, respectively.
+The [`StreamTimeout`](#streamtimeout) and [`DroppedFrames`](#droppedframes) nodes detect these failure events and their outputs can be formatted as alert strings, which are then sent to the "EnvironmentAlertMessages" and "AlertLogs" `Subject`s to [send](target-node-sendalert) and [log](target-node-formatlogmessage) alerts, respectively.

 :::workflow
 ![CameraAlerts](../../workflows/cameraAlerts.bonsai)
 :::

-In order to monitor multiple camera streams simultaneously, multiple instances of the `DroppedFrames` and `StreamTimeout` nodes can be merged before they are passed to the Alert `Subjects`.
+In order to monitor multiple camera streams simultaneously, multiple instances of the `DroppedFrames` and `StreamTimeout` nodes can be merged before they are passed to the Alert `Subject`s.
 This can be achieved by placing the nodes together in a `GroupWorkflow` and using `Merge` on the results before outputting them to the `WorkflowOutput`.
 Below is an example of how multiple `DroppedFrames` nodes are combined in a `GroupWorkflow` named "Dropped Frames Monitor".